Triangular Prism Equations and Categorification: Monoidal tetrahedron and triangular prism

-\begin{proposition} Consider the action of the alternating group $A_4$ on the set of labeled oriented tetrahedral graphs, as described in Remark \ref{rk:A4ction}.
-Consider the orbit of the one in Definition \ref{def:TetraPiv}.
-Any element of this orbit can reach the reference pattern (of Definition \ref{def:TetraPiv}) by applying (possibly several times) above rules, and its categorical interpretation equals that of the initial one, by applying (possibly several times) Propositions \ref{prop:rel1} and \ref{prop:rel2}. \end{proposition}
+\begin{proposition} Let the alternating group $A_4$ act on the set of labeled oriented tetrahedral graphs as described in Remark~\ref{rk:A4ction}, and consider the orbit of the graph in Definition~\ref{def:TetraPiv}.
+Any element of this orbit can be transformed into the reference pattern of Definition~\ref{def:TetraPiv} by applying the rules above one or more times.
+Moreover, its categorical interpretation agrees with that of the original graph, since Propositions~\ref{prop:rel1} and~\ref{prop:rel2} may be applied repeatedly to relate them. \end{proposition}

 Now let us reformulate the TPE in the spherical case using these new notations.

 \begin{theorem}[Spherical TPE] Following Theorem \ref{thm:TPE}, assume that $\mC$ is spherical.
 Then

 \end{theorem}